-How Do Large Companies Manage and Print Business Cards for Their Employees?
+How Do Large Companies Manage and Print Business Cards for Multiple Employees?

 Imagine having to create a business card for every single employee, from Dave in accounts to the head of marketing and everyone in between.

 But here’s the thing: Studies show that the number of sales for a company increases by 2.5% for every 2,000 business cards that get passed out, which means the numbers game is a great one to play, and it’s the reason most businesses — large and small — choose to stick to this long and profitable tradition.

 The tricky part comes when you need to manage, create, and print business cards for a large number of employees.
 Even if you’re not making personalized cards with individual names on, you might be creating different cards for each team or department which can also be pretty overwhelming.

 So how are other large companies doing it?

 In short, a business card portal is a private online storefront that allows companies to dramatically simplify the business card ordering process — editing, proofing, approving, shipping, and paying for business cards for everyone in their company.

 By using a business card portal, companies do not only save lots of time but also usually get to save money and gain control over the entire process.

 But the idea here is not to talk about the nitty-gritty of business card portals, so for now, just remember these two things: 1.
 The tool used by large companies to streamline the ordering process is called a Business Ordering Card Portal.
 And 2.
 You can get a great solution for free.

 Business card portals vary depending on the provider, but a good solution will adapt to your needs and preferred type of workflow.
 Here are the 3 most common ordering workflows used at large companies: